WebAssembly/component-model/design/mvp/CanonicalABI.md

 transferred).

-Once the backpressure gate is cleared, the `Thread` is added to the callee's component instance's table (storing the index for later retrieval by the `thread.index` built-in) and the arguments are lowered into core wasm values and memory according to the `canonopt` immediates of `canon lift` (as defined by `lower_flat_values` above).
+Once the backpressure gate is cleared, the `Thread` is added to the callee's component instance's `threads` table (storing the index for later retrieval by the `thread.index` built-in) and the arguments are lowered into core wasm values and memory according to the `canonopt` immediates of `canon lift` (as defined by `lower_flat_values` above).

 If the `async` `canonopt` is *not* specified, a `lift`ed function then calls the core wasm callee, passing the lowered arguments in core function parameters